What is a Preposition?

 Some examples of prepositions would be the following:

-Laura put the dishes in the sink.
+Laura, put those dirty dishes in the sink.

 Denise drove carefully around the pothole.